← Back to 史記

 使 使

 When he arrived, King Huai did not see him.
 Therefore, the king imprisoned Zhang Yi and desired to kill him.
 Yi privately met with Jin Shang.
 Jin Shang then requested of King Huai, saying: 'If we detain Zhang Yi, the Qin king will certainly be angry.
 If the world sees Chu without Qin, it will certainly slight the king.'
 He again told the lady Zheng Xiu, saying: 'The Qin king very much loves Zhang Yi, but the king desires to kill him.
 Now Qin will bribe Chu with the land of Shang Yong's six counties, betroth the Chu king with a beauty, and provide palace singers as attendants.
-The Chu king values land.
-The Qin woman will certainly be noble, but the lady will certainly be demoted.
+The King of Chu values land.
+The Qin woman will certainly be honored, and Your Ladyship will certainly be demoted.
 It would be better for the lady to speak and have him released.'
-Zheng Xiu finally spoke to the king and had Zhang Yi released.
-Yi was released.
-King Huai therefore treated Yi well.
-Yi therefore persuaded the Chu king to break the alliance agreement and become close with Qin, agreeing to marriage.
+Zheng Xiu finally spoke to the king and secured Zhang Yi’s release.
+After Zhang Yi was released, King Huai treated him well.
+Zhang Yi then persuaded the King of Chu to break the alliance agreement, become close to Qin, and agree to a marriage alliance.
 Zhang Yi had already departed when Qu Yuan's envoy came from Qi and admonished the king, saying: 'Why did you not execute Zhang Yi?'
-King Huai regretted it and sent people to pursue Yi, but they did not catch him.
+King Huai regretted this and sent men to pursue Zhang Yi, but they did not catch him.
 This year, King Hui of Qin died.

 81